yearn/yearn-devdocs/docs/developers/v2/fork-yearn-ui.md

 ## Change Vaults Filter

-For this example we will make an UI focused on stablecoins, so we will add only vaults that deal with stablecoins and allow users to filter them by collateralization properties
+For this example we will make an UI focused on stablecoins, so we will add only vaults that deal with stablecoins and allow users to filter them by how they are collateralized

 * Open `contexts/useYearn.tsx` and edit `endorsedVaults` to contain the vaults you want.